ossiggy/integrations-engineer/README.md

 Feel free to ask any questions you may have!

 ### User story
-As an agent using the Aircall app
+- As an agent using the Aircall app
-When an inbound call comes in
+- When an inbound call comes in
-I want to see an **insight card** displaying the current weather in NYC
+- I want to see an **insight card** displaying the current weather in NYC inside the call view

 ### Business rules
 - The title of the card should read “NYC” and link to the Wikipedia page of NYC